augcos/FlightSurety/README.md

 ```

 ## Test the project
-If you want to modify the testing of the project, you can modify the TestSupplyChain.js file in the Test folder.
+If you want to modify the testing of the project, you can modify the flightSurey.js and oracles.js files in the Test folder.
 To test the project, run the following commands:
 ```
 truffle compile
 truffle test